pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       properties are optional.

       Adding a connection does not set the new connection as the current connection definition.
-Use `connection select` to set a particular stored connection definition as the current connection.
+Use the connection select command to set a particular connection definition as the current connection.

         pywbemcli connection add newsvr --server https://srv1

     Options:
-      --input-name INPUT-NAME         If this option exists, it is the name of a persistent connection that will be put into the connections file with the NAME argument.
+      --input-name CONNECTION-NAME    If this option exists, it is the name of an existing persistent definition that will be
-                                      All other options will be ignored.
+                                      added to the connections file with the NAME argument.
+All other options will be
+                                      ignored.
       -m, --mock-server FILE          Use a mock WBEM server that is automatically created in pywbemcli and populated with CIM objects that are defined in the specified